 We believe inclusive, quality education must be available and accessible to all children.
-Sign our open letter to world leaders today and help us transform the lives of children with disabilities.Sign the open letter
+Sign our open letter to world leaders today and help us transform the lives of children with disabilities.Sign our petition

 Mariam is nine years old and has low vision.
 Her mother, Kadiatou, had watched her daughter struggle to learn for years.
 “We discovered Mariam’s disability during the second year at primary school, ” says Kadiatou.
 “She was often complaining about her eyes and her writing was unreadable.
 I saw that her disability was very serious.
 I was worried as this disability could lead to more serious problems in the future. ”

 When Mariam started at one of the inclusive schools, Kadiatou saw the impact straight away.
 “There were some great changes with the help of the project by giving Mariam corrective glasses.
 She sees things with more accuracy: before, her writing was unreadable but now it’s readable.
 Mariam is very clever.
 I wish for her a better future with happiness and joy. ”